marcoferrer/kroto-plus/README.md

 [ ![Download](https://api.bintray.com/packages/marcoferrer/kroto-plus/protoc-gen-kroto-plus/images/download.svg) ](https://bintray.com/marcoferrer/kroto-plus/protoc-gen-kroto-plus/_latestVersion)

 ## Version 0.1.3
-* 0.1.3 is a complete rewrite.
+* 0.1.3 Brings many changes in preparation for _0.2.0_.
 [CHANGELOG](https://github.com/marcoferrer/kroto-plus/blob/master/CHANGELOG.md)
 * Most notable changes
   * Code compiler has been refactored into a protoc plugin.
   * User defined code generator scripts are now supported.
-  * Previous cli compiler has been deprecated in favor of its protoc implementation
+  * Cli compiler has been deprecated in favor of its protoc implementation.
+It will be remove completely in _0.2.0_

 ---